asoltesz/solakube/docs/create-provision-cluster.md

 Important: The storage cluster starts up fairly slow and the script doesn't wait for the complete initialization.
 Make sure you do before deploying persistent workloads.

+# Disaster Recovery, Velero

+Optionally, you may install the Velero Disaster Recovery tool that allows regularly backing up your application namespaces and restore them in case of a disaster situation.

+See details in the [Disaster Recovery](disaster-recovery.md) and the [Velero](velero-backups.md) pages.

 # Further steps

 After these steps, your cluster should be available for application workloads.